akshay2302/ML_Project14/README.md

-# ML_Project14
+# Social Network advertisement

-Information about Social Network Advertisment
+Social Network advertisement impacts on purchasing of products .
+Based on the pattern ,one can find whether the customer has purchased the product or not.